mercadopago/devsite-docs/guides/checkout-bricks/responsiveness.en.md

 >
 > Attention
 >
-> The brick breaking point for small devices is 480px.
+> The Brick breaking point for small devices is 480px.